 A Seamless Experience

-The overall patient experience is a critical metric for healthcare providers – delivering care virtually is no exception.
+The overall member experience is a critical metric for healthcare providers – delivering care virtually is no exception.
 One of the most significant benefits of virtual health is the convenience factor – getting care from the comfort of your home or on the go.
-Patients can request a virtual visit directly through a mobile application or the web on the patient portal.
-Depending on patient preference, one can choose to conduct a visit telephonically or via video, allowing for quick, convenient care for non-emergent conditions.
-Using the portal to book or request virtual health visits drives engagement and gives patient’s another option to see their provider.
+Members can request a virtual visit directly through a mobile application or the web on the member portal.
+Depending on member preference, one can choose to conduct a visit telephonically or via video, allowing for quick, convenient care for non-emergent conditions.
+Using the portal to book or request virtual health visits drives engagement and gives members another option to see their provider.

 Why Does Virtual Health Matter During a Public Health Crisis?